aar-ish/Face-Detection/README.md

 # Face-Detection
 This was Developed as a mini project in SEM IV.

-Also the dataset needs to large enough to detect multiple faces
+Also the dataset needs to be large enough to detect multiple faces

 Currently it identifies the provided images